Faith or Belief?

 Procedural knowing is about skills, routines, and “doing.”

-Perspectival knowing is about awareness, roles, and “seeing.”
+Perspectival knowing is about awareness, framing, and “seeing.”

 So… how does this model help to differentiate belief and faith?

-“Belief” lives in the top-level of knowing (propositional knowing), by which one can assent to propositions and creeds.
-Being able to articulate beliefs is important for communicating with others, sharing stories, insights, and values.
-But beliefs, even though they may describe faith (to varying degrees of success), are not the same thing as faith.
+Beliefas the word seems to be used today, typically refers to the top-level of knowing (propositional knowing), by which one can assent to propositions and creeds.
+Being able to articulate one’s beliefs is important for communication: for dialogue, for sharing insights, for finding those with shared values… but beliefs, even though they may describe faith (to varying degrees of success), are not the same thing as faith.

-"Faith" lives in the deepest level of knowing (participatory knowing) — our knowing of who we are (our identity) and our participation with God and others.
-It is a quality of our character and or our relationships, both of which reciprocally define who we are.
+"Faith" lives in the deepest level of knowing (participatory knowing).
+It is our knowing of who we are (our identity), which is bound-up in (or even defined by) our participation with others, reality, and God.
 This is the core of faith, found at the core of the person.

 Faith Described in the Bible

-When contemplating the Biblical texts, I see evidence for faith being discussed at every level of knowing.
-Below are some of the clearest examples associated with one of the 4 kinds of knowing.
-But keep in mind that all 4 levels of knowing are connected, and many of these passages can (and probably should) be taken to refer to multiple levels of knowing.
-Many of the Greek and (especially) Hebrew words used for “faith” and “knowing” in the Bible can refer to any or all of the 4 levels! (much like our words “faith” and “belief”)
+While I separate the 4 levels here (separation has its use), it’s important to remember that all the levels are connected, and many of these passages can (and probably should) be taken to refer to multiple levels of knowing.
+Many of the Greek* and Hebrew* words used for “faith” and “knowing” in the Bible can refer to any or all of the 4 levels!
+(Which, of course, is also quite true of our words “faith” and “knowing.”)

 Belief (propositional)